+Christmas in Ireland is a magical time filled with cherished traditions and festive cheer.
+From lighting candles in windows to indulging in mince pies, learn about the unique Irish Christmas customs that make this season unforgettable.
 Christmas is a great time to be in Ireland!
 We love the holiday spirit and really embrace the celebrations, with many customs that have been carried on in the country for generations.
 If this will be your first Irish Christmas, or if you just want to learn more about how we celebrate here, we prepared a complete guide with the most common Christmas traditions in Ireland:

 Twelve pubs of Christmas

 This is the favorite way Irish people get ready for Christmas and celebrate the holiday season with their friends.
 The Twelve Pubs of Christmas consists of a pub crawl for - you guessed right - twelve pubs in one single night.
 The idea is to have one drink in each bar, but you can also add some fun by implementing different rules for every pub.
 For example, in the third pub, no one is allowed to call one another by their names, only nicknames.
 Many bars around the country will be decorated for the season and you will likely find other groups of people playing the game too.
+Here’s a list of some pubs around Dublin’s city center that you can visit for your Twelve Pubs of Christmas:

 1. The Stags Head